Colour & TypographyModern Graphic Design

 Skilled designers can leverage the formal and traditional associations of serif fonts to establish credibility and professionalism in their work.

-- The serifs help lead the eye along the shape of letters smoothly.
+• The serifs help guide the eye smoothly along the shape of the letters.
 This can aid readability in long passages of printed text.

-- Serif fonts align with formal business communications, such as reports, official letters, and professional branding.
+• Serif fonts are often used in formal business communications, such as reports, official letters, and professional branding materials.

-- Italic serif styles add style for headers and accents.
+• Italic serif styles add a touch of style to headers and accents.

-- Classic serif fonts like Times New Roman represent established institutions and traditions.
+• Classic serif fonts, such as Times New Roman, represent established institutions and traditions.

 Sans-Serif Fonts: Clarity and Minimalism